ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/04-growth-rates.md

 #### Plotting and tabulating growth rates

 Another way of comparing different growth rates is to draw a graph.
-@Fig:growthGraphs plots the six growth rate equations from above.
+@Fig:growthGraphs plots the six growth rate equations from @tbl:problem-size-speedup earlier.
+As you can see from the graph, the difference between a linear algorithm with cost $T(n) = n$ and a quadratic algorithm with cost $T(n) = n^2/10$ becomes tremendous as $n$ grows.
+From $n > 10$ the quadratic algorithm becomes slower than the linear, and this difference increases as $n$ grows.
+This is despite the fact that $n^2/10$ has a smaller constant factor than $n$.

 ![
-    Illustration of growth rates for different time functions.
+    Illustration of growth rates for the same time functions as in @tbl:problem-size-speedup.
     The right view shows the lower-left portion of the left view.
     The horizontal axis represents input size.
     The vertical axis can represent time, space, or any other measure of computational cost.
 ](images/growth_rates_graph.svg){#fig:growthGraphs}

-As you can see from the figure, the difference between a linear algorithm with cost $T(n) = n$ and a quadratic algorithm with cost $T(n) = n^2/10$ becomes tremendous as $n$ grows.
-From $n > 10$ the quadratic algorithm becomes slower than the linear, and this difference increases as $n$ grows.
-This is despite the fact that $n^2/10$ has a smaller constant factor than $n$.

 The graph also shows that the equation $T(n) = n\log_2(n)/4$ grows somewhat more quickly than the linear equations, but not nearly so quickly as the quadratic equation.
-In fact, $n^a$ always grows faster than bot $\log(n)^b$ and $\log(n^b)$, for all constants $a,b>1$.
+In fact, $n^a$ always grows faster than both $\log(n)^b$ and $\log(n^b)$, for all constants $a,b>1$.
 We also see that exponential algorithms are prohibitively expensive for even modest values of $n$.
 Note that $a^n$ grows faster than $n^b$ for all constants $a,b>1$.